Support for individuals, families and young people in need within Harpenden

 A Home Visitor will call and make an assessment and can then arrange for confidential help:

-- There are two coffee mornings each week (from 10.00 am to 11.00 am) where free coffee and biscuits are provided and seniors can chat with volunteers and friends: Tuesday mornings at the Trust’s Centre in Southdown; and Thursday mornings at the Salvation Army Headquarters, Leyton Green, Harpenden.
+There are two coffee mornings each week (from 10.00 am to 11.00 am) where free coffee and biscuits are provided and seniors can chat with volunteers and friends: Tuesday mornings at the Trust’s Centre in Southdown; and Thursday mornings at the Salvation Army Headquarters, Leyton Green, Harpenden.
 (Currently cancelled due to Coronavirus restrictions).

 For Young People